David Benjamin Updegraff: Biography

 David Benjamin Updegraff was born the son of Nathan Updegraff, a founder and delegate to Ohio's first constitutional convention, and Anne Updegraff (née Lupton).
 He descended from a long line of ministers and elders of the Quaker church, which belong to the Op den Graeffs, a German family of Dutch origin.
-He was a direct descendant of Herman op den Graeff, Mennonite leader of Krefeld, and his grandson Abraham op den Graeff, one of the founders of Germantown and who in 1688, was a signer of the first protest against slavery in colonial America.
+He was a direct descendant of Herman op den Graeff, Mennonite leader of Krefeld, and his grandson Abraham op den Graeff, one of the founders of Germantown and a signer of the first protest against slavery in colonial America in 1688.

-David growing up in Winchester, Virginia, but in 1802 he moved with his family to Mount Pleasant, Jefferson, Ohio.
+Updegraff grew up in Winchester, Virginia, but in 1802 he moved with his family to Mount Pleasant, Jefferson, Ohio.
 Like his ancestors he owned a farm.
 He also served as a minister for the Society of Friends (Quakers).
 In 1812 he married with Rebecca Taylor Updegraff (1790-1867).
 She worked as a well-regarded Quaker minister.
 Like his well known Updegraff-ancestors the couple were actively involved in the anti-slavery movement.
 They were members of the Anti-Slavery League and used their house as a station on the Underground Railroad.
 It was the home of anti-slavery advocats and temperance lectures.